rebeccaserramari/Ahsoka/README.md

 ### Installation:

 Ahsoka is best installed using Singularity, which allows for convenient installation of all necessary code and dependencies.
-You can create the Singularity container using the following command:
+You can create the Singularity container using the `ahsoka.def` definition file provided in the `container` directory as follows:

     sudo singularity build ahsoka.sif ahsoka.def